 The Responsibilities of Leaders and Workers (22)

-Last time, we fellowshipped about the thirteenth responsibility of leaders and workers: to protect God’s chosen people from being disturbed, misled, controlled, and harmed by antichrists, and enable them to discern antichrists and forsake them from their hearts.
+Last time, we fellowshipped about the thirteenth responsibility of leaders and workers: “Protect God’s chosen people from being disturbed, misled, controlled, and grievously harmed by antichrists, and enable them to discern antichrists and forsake them from their hearts.”
 Now, let’s review: What specific items concerning the specific content of the thirteenth responsibility of leaders and workers did we fellowship?
 (We fellowshipped five items: exposing, pruning, dissecting, restricting, and supervising.)
 These five items are the specific tasks involved in this responsibility of leaders and workers; these are the specific tasks that leaders and workers need to carry out concerning antichrists.
 So, what manifestations do false leaders have in regard to these tasks?
 Did we also fellowship some details last time?
 (Yes.)
 The manifestations of false leaders are as follows: The first is that they are afraid of offending people and do not dare to clear out or expel antichrists.
 The second is that they cannot discern antichrists.
 The third is that they act as a protective umbrella for antichrists.
 The fourth is that they are irresponsible to God’s chosen people.
 What does irresponsibility look like?
 When faced with disturbances and misleading from antichrists, false leaders cannot protect the brothers and sisters, cannot expose the evil deeds of antichrists, cannot expose Satan’s schemes, and cannot fellowship the truth to help the brothers and sisters discern antichrists—they do not perform such work.
-Additionally, for those small in stature and lacking in discernment who are misled by antichrists, they not only fail to do any remedial work, but also say inhumane things like “serves you right.”
+Additionally, for those small in stature and lacking in discernment who are misled by antichrists, they not only fail to do any recovery work, but also say inhumane things like “serves you right.”
 This is a specific manifestation of irresponsibility, indicating that false leaders have no sense of burden for the church’s work.
 These manifestations are specific actions and approaches of false leaders when antichrists mislead and disturb God’s chosen people.
 Their specific attitude toward this work is irresponsibility and disloyalty.
 They make various excuses and use various methods to give antichrists the green light, acting as a protective umbrella for antichrists, while failing to protect the work of the church and the rights and interests of God’s chosen people.
-If false leaders could promptly resolve such problems as antichrists disturbing, misleading, controlling, and harming God’s chosen people, and then restrict, isolate, and clear out or expel the antichrists, then God’s chosen people would receive the greatest protection.
+If false leaders could promptly resolve such problems as antichrists disturbing, misleading, controlling, and grievously harming God’s chosen people, and then restrict, isolate, and clear out or expel the antichrists, then God’s chosen people would receive the greatest protection.
 However, as leaders, they are incompetent for this work.
 From a certain perspective, it can be said that they are covertly protecting antichrists and paving the way for them, making it so they can continue to mislead, control, and harm God’s chosen people, and disturb normal church life and the performance of duty of God’s chosen people.
 These are various manifestations of false leaders.

 Having finished fellowshipping about the thirteenth responsibility of leaders and workers, today we will fellowship about the fourteenth.
 The content of the fourteenth responsibility is similar in some ways to the thirteenth.
 The specific work that leaders and workers need to do in the fourteenth responsibility not only relates to antichrists but also involves various evil people, making its scope broader than the thirteenth responsibility.
 Before fellowshipping about the fourteenth responsibility, let’s first read its content.
 (The fourteenth responsibility of leaders and workers: Promptly discern, and then clear out or expel all manner of evil people and antichrists.)
 This sentence is not long, but when it comes to the specific work that leaders and workers need to do, it is not as simple as it appears on the surface.
 What exactly are the responsibilities of leaders and workers mentioned in this sentence?
 Who are the targets of the work that leaders and workers need to perform?
 (Various evil people and antichrists.)
 What is the specific work that needs to be done?
 (Promptly discern them.
 Once they are discerned, clear them out or expel them.)
 Prompt discernment, without procrastination; once signs are identified, accurate judgments and characterizations should be made, followed by dealing with the individuals involved by clearing them out.
 In fact, the specific work that leaders and workers need to do consists of two tasks: discerning people and solving problems.
 On the surface, it seems this simple: First discern, then promptly work out solutions and measures, targeting the various evil people and antichrists that God’s house requires to be cleared out or expelled.
 From this perspective, it appears easy for leaders and workers to do this work well and fulfill this responsibility, without much difficulty, because God’s house has previously done extensive fellowshipping on the details of discerning and clearing out various people, with much being said on the matter.
 On the surface, the work involved in the fourteenth responsibility seems similar in some ways to the specific content of the twelfth and thirteenth responsibilities fellowshipped previously, but in the fourteenth responsibility, the targets of the work done by leaders and workers are not only antichrists but also various evil people.
 This broadens the scope to include various types of evil people, requiring systematic and specific fellowship.
 Because it’s not about the manifestations of one type of evil person, but various types, when fellowshipping about the fourteenth responsibility of leaders and workers, we will focus on specifying the targets of this work.
 This is one aspect.
 Additionally, just how to treat these people—whether to restrict, isolate, clear them out, or expel them—is what we will next fellowship about in detail.